Meetmet21/INSinPAL/README.md

 ## Usage

-To perform an analysis with INSinPAL, one musts change the `config/config.yaml` with its own `sample ID` and ^sample absolute path` such as:
+To perform an analysis with INSinPAL, one musts change the `config/config.yaml` with its own `sample ID` and `sample absolute path` such as:
 ```
 samples:
 	sample_id: "sample_abolute_path"
 ```

-For each analysis, if `run_analysis.sh` is used, logs related to rules are stored in `workflow/logs/sample_ID/` and logs related to LSF jobs are stored in `logs/` with dry runs for a given sample in `logs/dry_runs/`.
+For each analysis, if `run_analysis.sh` is used, logs related to rules are stored in `workflow/logs/sample_ID/` and the ones related to LSF jobs are stored in `logs/` with dry runs for a given sample in `logs/dry_runs/`.

+## Contact